Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 }
 ```

-**It is important that if [dependencies in multi-project builds](#single-report-over-several-projects) are specified, only one type of coverage library (embedded Kover or JaCoCo) is used across these projects**
+**It is important that if `kover` dependencies in multi-project builds are specified, only one type of coverage library (embedded Kover or JaCoCo) is used across these projects**

 ### Implicit plugin dependencies